Crime Statistics in Charlotte

 Contact a Charlotte Criminal Defense Lawyer for Help Today

 While crime statistics in Charlotte vary based on the offense, it is in your best interest to contact an attorney if you’re being investigated for a criminal offense.
-At Randall & Stump, PLLC, we will inform you of your legal options and come up with a defense strategy that best suits your case.
+At Randall & Stump, Criminal Defense Attorneys, we will inform you of your legal options and come up with a defense strategy that best suits your case.
 To schedule a free consultation of your case, contact us today at (980) 237-4579.